wp-plugins/zbplayer/readme.txt

 == Known Issues ==

+= Sometime my .m4a fiels doesn't play.
+Why is it? =

+Unfortunately, some of .m4a files has nuances and cannot play by player.
+We can't fix that.
+Use .mp3 files - they works always.

 == Changelog ==

+= 2.0.0 =
+*    Added controls for player colors
+*    Changed descritpion and known bugs
+*    Added possibility to play audio format like .wav

 = 1.9.4 =
 *    Added possibility to play audio formats like m4a, m4b and mp4